- Vineyard Region Coonawarra, SA

-- Vinification and Maturation Fruit was harvested in the cool of the early morning and immediately pressed with only the free run juice portion being utilised.
+- Vinification and Maturation Fruit was harvested in the cool of the early morning and immediately pressed with only the free run portion of the juice utilised.
 After cold settling and racking to clarify the juice, fermentation was initiated.
 The fermenting juice was then transferred to fine grained French oak barrels (32 per cent new) to complete fermentation.
-One component was selected to undergo natural (wild) fermentation while 20 per cent of the wine underwent malolactic fermentation to give the wine further complexity and flavour.
-The wine was kept on yeast lees and matured in barrel with weekly stirring of the lees conducted to give the wine a creamy texture and flavour.
+One component was selected to undergo natural (wild) fermentation while another component of the wine underwent malolactic fermentation to give the wine further complexity and flavour.
+The wine was kept on lees and matured in barrel with weekly stirring of the lees conducted to give the wine a creamy texture and flavour.
 The individual parcels were assessed and blended, then filtered to produce the final wine.

 - Winemaker Peter Weinberg's Notes

 - Colour Pale straw gold with green hues.